preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: community-pending-approval-approve-v7.png

-If you approve the creation of the Teamwork a message is sent to the person requesting it, and the Teamwork is created.
+If you approve the creation of the community, a message is sent to the person requesting it, and the community is created.

 If you reject, the following is shown: